-2) Men also DON’T know — and this is new information coming out — is that those guys, those often jovial guys who joke about grabbing women’s pussy’s in the locker room — those guys can become serial sexual assaulters, rapists, domestic violence perpetrators and potentially mass shooters.
+2) Men also DON’T know — and this is new information coming out — that those guys, those often jovial guys who joke about grabbing women’s pussy’s in the locker room — those guys can become serial sexual assaulters, rapists, domestic violence perpetrators and potentially mass shooters.
 The small percentage of the men who are those things depend on the silence of all other men to get away . with it.
 And there is a conscious strategy for making sure men (and women) remain silent.

 But men often don’t know what to do about it because they have been conditioned not to say anything.
 It’s “guy talk”.

-Let’s be honest — how many times have all of us — women included — said “That guy’s such a sexist pig” — and done nothing about it.
+Let’s be honest — how many times have all of us — women included — said “That guy’s behavior is blatantly sexist!” — and then done nothing nor said anything about it.
 I know I am guilty of that.

 But would you do something about it if you knew that guy could be the next mass shooter?
 The next serial rapist?
 The next authoritarian political candidate?